KU-CBMR/ml-notes/content/posts/07-linear-algebra-for-ml-expanded-fixed-numbered.md

 ...
 ```

 The singular values tell us how strongly the data varies along these directions.
-The variance explained by component \(i\) is proportional to
+The variance explained by component $i$ is proportional to

 $$
 \sigma_i^2.